-Peer on Peer/Child on Child Abuse - sharing nudes & semi nudes/bullying/racism/sexual assaults/physical assault/hazing or initiating
+Child on Child Abuse - sharing nudes & semi nudes/bullying/racism/sexual assaults/physical assault/hazing or initiating

 Child on child abuse, will always be taken seriously and swiftly acted upon, under the appropriate policy e.g. safeguarding, behaviour, bullying and a risk assessment completed as required.
-Students will be encouraged to report any concerns freely.
+Children will be encouraged to report any concerns freely to any adult in school through assemblies and noticeboards.

-It will not be dismissed as 'banter' or 'part of growing up'.
-These issues will be part of PSHE /RSHE lessons and discussions.
-Victims will be supported through the school's pastoral system.
+It will not dismissed as 'banter' or 'part of growing up'.
+All staff are trained to respond to inappropriate comments etc. These issues will be part of PSHE /RSHE lessons and discussions.
+Victims will be supported through the school's pastoral system and external agencies if required.
+Both inside and outside school as well as online incidents will be responded to appropriately.